bparanj/crystal/programming/iac/docs/basics/packages-for-rails.md

 20. **`certbot`** (from the EFF, optional but recommended): Automatically obtain and renew SSL certificates from Let's Encrypt.
 Essential for secure HTTPS communication.

-To install these packages, you would typically run a command like:
+To install these packages, you would  run a command like:

 ```bash
 sudo apt-get update